 There is only one application deadline per year for the entire subsequent academic year (fall and spring semesters).
 It is possible and recommended that you apply for multiple mobility programs.

-Candidates apply online via the Mobility Online application platform run by the International Relations Office.
-The platform is open at the beginning from November 2018.
-The application deadline is on 9 January 2019:
+Candidates apply online via the Mobility Online application platform run by the Global Student Experience (GSE) Office.
+The platform is open at the beginning from November 2020.
+The application deadline is on 15 January 2021:

 |Student information sheet|

 |Motivation letter (1 A4 page) in German or English|